joshkitt/cloud-certification/aws/aws-csaa.md

 - __VPC Peering can connect 2 VPCs together (not transitive)__
     - For each VPC subnet you want to peer, you have to change the route table on both sides
     - __CIDRs must not overlap__
+- __If you need multicast networking, create a virtual overlay network running on the OS level__
+- Enhanced Networking
+    - Higher packet per second performance
+    - lower inter-instance latency

 NACL
 - STATELESS - traffic will be evaluated against rules on both ingress and egress